bekk/bekk-christmas/post/functional/types-and-kinds.md

 ### Higher-kinded types

 An `Int` or `String` is just a value.
 In a pure functional language there is no significant difference between a value and a function that takes no arguments, so we can think of values as functions that take no arguments and return a value.
-These are the simplest functions; they do not operate on any values, so we assign them an abstraction score - or *order* - of 0.
+These are the simplest functions; they only return a value so we assign them an abstraction level - or *order* - of 0.

-A step up from values we have what are normally considered functions; a construct that takes one or more values and returns a value.
-They operate on arguments and outputs that are values, so their level of abstraction is higher; they are of order 1.
+A step up from values we have what are normally considered functions; a construct that operates on inputs and outputs of order 0, so their level of abstraction from simple values is higher; they are of order 1.

 A higher-order function is a function with order greater than 1 (who'd-a thunk it!) - in other words a function that operates on other functions.